backdoordetectors/backdoordetectors.github.io/index.md

 # Input-Agnostic Attacks {#inputAgnostic}
 &nbsp;
-## Attack Ahead STOP sign in the wild
+## Attack Ahead STOP sign in the real world

 <a name="aheadSTOPSec"></a>